OUR HISTORY

 Each of our five residences is independent, self-sufficient and has a caring staff that is dedicated to our Villagers 24 hours a day.
 Our staff cultivates the sense that our Villagers are a part of a family by assisting each of them in reaching his or her full potential while providing loving support.
 By working together, staff can help the Villagers set goals to gain independence and give guidance whenever and wherever needed while encouraging them to become responsible, contributing members of the Hope Village Family.

-Our adult Villagers attend the Developmental Center each weekday and receive education and job training from the wonderful staff in the work activity center, ceramic shop, computer lab and Tea Room.
-The staff of the Developmental Center also coordinate many activities for the Villagers including birthday parties, bowling, outdoor games, swimming, movies, shopping and day trips.
+Our adult Villagers attend the Developmental Center each weekday and receive education and job training from the wonderful staff in the work activity center, educational classrooms, ceramic shop, and computer lab.
+The staff of the Developmental Center also coordinate many activities for the Villagers including Fun Friday celebrations, birthday parties, bowling, outdoor games, swimming, movies, shopping and day trips.

 ADMINISTRATION